-3.1.3 Shut down
+3.1.3 Shutting down

+Turn the key counter-clockwise (towards position I) and hold for a few seconds to initiate the shutdown.
+If an LC display is present, it will show a message, if LEDs are present, they will signal the shutdown procedure.

-Turn the key counter-clockwise (towards position I) for five seconds to initiate the shutdown which will happen within 30 seconds.
-In this time, the platform software (if running) terminates and shuts down the operating system.
+During the shutdown process, the platform software (if running) terminates and shuts down the operating system.

-In case the on-board computer is shut down remotely (via the GUI or remote access), the robot will turn off automatically.
+In case the on-board computer is shut down remotely via the GUI of the control software, the robot will turn off automatically.

-3.1.4 Switch off
+3.1.4 Switching off

-To immediately turn off the robot without waiting for the on-board computer to shut down, turn the key switch counter-clockwise (towards position I) and hold it until the LCD light switches off.
+To immediately turn off the robot without waiting for the on-board computer to shut down, turn the key switch counterclockwise (towards position I) and hold it until the LCD or LED light switches off.